Pipefitter/Brazer Job Description:

 - Make proper time charge entries and record data as required.

-Identify parts in accordance with method specified.
+Identify parts in accordance with the method specified.

-- Maintain tools, equipment and work area in a clean and orderly condition.
+- Maintain tools, equipment, and work area in a clean and orderly condition.

 - Perform other work of equal or lower classification as required.

-This is Union represented position.
+This is a Union represented position.

 - Minimum of five (5) years of shipboard experience in the installation, maintenance, and repair of high energy piping systems onboard ships.

 - Posses knowledge of brazing and welding.
-Certification to braze Grade III, IV and IV filler material in all joint positions is preferred.
+Certification to braze Grade III, IV, and IV filler material in all joint positions is preferred.

 - Performing layout from orthographic, detail, sectional, assembly and isometric drawings, specifications, and oral instructions; and ability to read and interpret structural material identification symbols/abbreviations, weld symbols, and blueprint terminology and layout.